-DEPARTMENT FOR SCIENTIFIC PROGRAMMING AND INCENTIVE ACTIONS

-Overview of Incentive Research Programs
+DEPARTMENT FOR SCIENTIFIC PROGRAMMING AND INCENTIVE ACTIONS Incentive programs at the Institut Pasteur Examples of the Inter-Pasteurian Concerted Actions (ACIP) and Transversal Research Programs (PTR) • December 2023

-Updated February 2021

-Introduction to Incentive Programs at the Institut Pasteur

-Founded in 1887 and based in Paris, France, the Institut Pasteur is a private, non-profit foundation with four missions of public interest: research, public health, education, and the identification of research applications.

-Today, the Institut Pasteur is connected worldwide through the Institut Pasteur International Network (IPIN), a global research community composed of 32 institutes located in 25 countries and spread across five continents.
-IPIN represents a unique asset in the world for interdisciplinary biomedical research and education.

-The newly created Department for Scientific Programming and Incentive Actions (SPAIS), directly attached to the Scientific Direction, is in charge of launching and supporting a series of specific research programs called "Incentive Programs", notably by using Institut Pasteur seed funding for the early-stage phases.
-These programs serve as tools for steering and deploying the Institut Pasteur's scientific vision.
+Introduction to Incentive Programs at the Institut Pasteur Founded in 1887 and based in Paris, France , the Institut Pasteur is a private , non -profit foundation with four missions of public interest : research , public health , education , and the identification of research applications.
+Today, the Institut Pasteur is connected worldwide through the Pasteur Network (PN), a global research community of more than 30 members located in 25 countries across 5 continents.
+PN represents a unique asset in the world for interdisciplinary biomedical research and education.
+Within its Scientific Division, Institut Pasteur dedicated a whole department to implement the key ambitions of its strategic plan : the Scientific Programming and Incentive Actions Department (SPAIS).
+The SPAIS oversees an ecosystem of "Incentive Actions ", which are tools for steering and deploying Institut Pasteur's scientific vision.
+Internal calls for projects are launched every year, with the aim of selecting - thanks to evaluation and selection committees made up of international experts - projects of excellence, emblematic of Pasteurian research.
+With their cutting -edge approaches, these rigorously selected multi /interdisciplinary projects constitute a solid portfolio of innovations and skills, with multiple objectives for Institut Pasteur: - To develop transversality between the different research entities of the Institut Pasteur in Paris and within the Pasteur Network. - To match recent societal challenges by encouraging multidisciplinary research between the Campus teams - To contribute to major advances in knowledge and public health issues.

-The SPAIS aims to build a robust portfolio of multi-/interdisciplinary and innovative research projects, and to make them attractive for further development by partners/funders (public, private, industrial or philanthropic).

-The SPAIS closely collaborates with other administrative and technical support departments in managing various Incentive Programs, including focused ones aimed at strengthening collaboration between IPIN members: ACIP (Inter-Pasteurian Concerted Actions), and PTR (Transversal Research Programs).

-- ACIP calls aim to support research projects focused on a public health topic with funding of up to €50,000 for a maximum period of 2 years. - PTR calls aim to initiate exploratory research projects that are ambitious, innovative and interdisciplinary with funding of up to €250,000 for a maximum period of 24 months.
+The SPAIS aims to build a robust portfolio of multi -/interdisciplinary and innovative research projects, and to make them attractive for further development by partners/funders (public, private, industrial, or philanthropic).
+The SPAIS closely collaborates with other administrative and technical support departments in managing various Incentive Programs, including focused ones aimed at strengthening collaboration between Pasteur Network teams: ACIP (Inter-Pasteurian Concerted Actions), and PTR (Transversal Research Programs). • ACIP calls aim to support research projects focused on a public health topic with funding of up to €50,000 for a maximum period of 2 years. • PTR calls aim to initiate exploratory research projects that are ambitious, innovative, and interdisciplinary with funding of up to €250,000 for a maximum period of 24 months.
+These two annual calls for proposals follow a well-defined process, from project submission to selection. ....

-These two calls for proposals follow a well-defined process, from project submission to selection.
-Submissions are made online through a dedicated platform that establishes a direct link between scientists from the Institut Pasteur and IPIN, and the SPAIS.
+Submissions are made online through a dedicated platform that establishes a direct link between scientists from the Institut Pasteur and PN, and the SPAIS.
 Projects are evaluated by international peer reviewers before being selected for funding by a selection committee.

-This book focuses on the ACIPs and PTRs selected by the Institut Pasteur:
+This book focuses on the ACIPs, and PTRs selected by the Institut Pasteur: